dadperrin/dadperrin.github.io/content/Stories/Influential Dads.md

 end: null
 publish: true
 draft: false
-updated: 2025-06-14 7:44 am
+updated: 2025-06-15 12:33 pm
 aliases: null
 ---

 # Influential Dads

+Today I’m adding stories about the Influential Dads in my life as recognition of Fathers’ Day.
+I am aware that without them, I might not be a father and grandfather.
 My dad died shortly after my 8th birthday and I don't remember a lot about him.
 I now recognize these men had a big influence on me growing up and becoming a dad and grandpa.
 I'm still growing up and the influence continues.

 This is work in progress.